-But in colonial governments the system is directly opposite, for no sooner does the governor become competent, than he is withdrawn, and transferred to another sphere.
-Thus every colony is like a farm held on a short lease, which effectually debars it from improvement, as the same feeling which actuates the individual in neglecting the future, because he will not personally enjoy the fruits of his labour, must in some degree fetter the enterprise of a five years' governor.
+opposite, for no sooner does the governor become competent than he is withdrawn and transferred to another sphere.
+Thus every colony is like a farm held on a short lease, which effectually debars it from improvement, as the same feeling which actuates the individual in neglecting the future, because he will not personally enjoy the fruits of his labor, must in some degree fetter the enterprise of a five years' governor.
 He is little better than the Lord Mayor, who flutters proudly for a year, and then drops his borrowed feathers in his moulting season.

-Why should not governors serve an apprenticeship as colonial secretaries to the colonies they are destined for, if five years is still to be the limited term of their office?
-This would insure a knowledge of the colony at a secretary's salary, and render them fit for both the office and salary of governor when called upon; whereas, by the present system, they at once receive a governor's salary before they understand their duties.
+Why should not governors serve an apprenticeship for five years as colonial secretaries to the colonies they are destined for, if five years is still to be the limited term of their office?
+This would ensure a knowledge of the colony at a secretary's salary, and render them fit for both the office and salary of governor when called upon; whereas, by the present system, they at once receive a governor's salary before they understand their duties.